Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Materials and Methods

 This is known as mean-field approximations of LBNNN's posterior \citep{hubin2024sparse}.
-The goal is to find the parameters of the variational posterior, that makes it as close as possible to the true posterior $\pi(\textbf{W}, \Gamma|D)$, where closeness is typically measured by the KL-divergence.
+The goal is to find the parameters of the variational posterior, that makes it as close as possible to the true posterior $\pi(\mathbf{W}, \mathbf{\Gamma}|D)$, where closeness is typically measured by the KL-divergence.
 Optimization with respect to the vector of parameters $\boldsymbol\eta$ can be done using numerical optimization algorithms like batch stochastic gradient descent or Adam \citep{kingma2014adam}:

 To ensure that $\alpha$ remains between $0$ and $1$ during the training process, it is conventional to define $\alpha = \frac{1}{1+\exp(-\lambda)}$, where $\lambda\in\reals$.
 The reparameterization trick and a gradient-based method are commonly used to find an appropriate $\boldsymbol\eta^*$ efficiently.
-However, as entries of $\Gamma$ are binary, the gradient is not differentiable.
-Solutions include using a relaxation to make entries of $\Gamma$ continuous \citep{hubin2024sparse} or using the local reparametrization trick \citep{kingma2015variational,skaaret2023sparsifying}, with the latter being more computationally efficient due to sampling the (approximate) Gaussian pre-activations directly, in addition to not needing any relaxations.
+However, as entries of $\mathbf{\Gamma}$ are binary, the loss is not differentiable.
+Solutions include using a relaxation to make entries of $\mathbf{\Gamma}$ continuous \citep{hubin2024sparse} or using the local reparametrization trick \citep{kingma2015variational,skaaret2023sparsifying}, with the latter being more computationally efficient due to sampling the (approximate) Gaussian pre-activations directly, in addition to not needing any relaxations.

-Mean-field approximations \eqref{eq:varPostLBBNN} ignore all dependencies in the posterior distributions, which may be not optimal.
-To resolve this, \citet{skaaret2023sparsifying} additionally suggested to use dependent latent variables for the mean parameters of the approximate posteriors through multiplicative normalizing flows \citep{louizos2017multiplicative} within a layer, resulting in the following approximations for a given layer $j$:
+Mean-field approximations, like Equation \eqref{eq:varPostLBBNN}, ignore all dependencies in the posterior distributions, which may give suboptimal solutions.
+To resolve this, \citet{skaaret2023sparsifying} suggested to use dependent latent variables for the mean parameters of the approximate posteriors through multiplicative normalizing flows \citep{louizos2017multiplicative} within a layer, resulting in the following approximations for a given layer $j$:

-where $\boldsymbol z^{(j)}$ follows a distribution $q_{\boldsymbol\phi}(\boldsymbol z^{(j)})$ modeled by normalizing flows \citep{louizos2017multiplicative} and thus introduces flexible spatial dependencies between the parameters through multiplicative neuron-specific multiplicative random effects.
+Here, $\boldsymbol z^{(j)}$ follows a distribution $q_{\boldsymbol\phi}(\boldsymbol z^{(j)})$ modeled by normalizing flows \citep{louizos2017multiplicative} and thus introduces flexible spatial dependencies between the parameters through multiplicative neuron-specific random effects.
 The details on integrating out $\boldsymbol z^{(j)}$ in the KL divergence are further provided in \citet{skaaret2023sparsifying}.